CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 -------------------------------------

-Survival Regression
+Survival regression
 =====================================

-Often we have additional data aside from the duration, and if applicable any censorships that occurred.
+Often we have additional data aside from the duration, and if applicable any censorings that occurred.
 In the previous section's regime dataset, we have the type of government the political leader was part of, the country they were head of, and the year they were elected.
 Can we use this data in survival analysis?